How to Teach Children How to Garden

 Then bring this home to your own garden, patio, balcony or window box and get planting!

-As we said recently, when growing seeds with innocent, growing their own vegetables and fruit is also a great way to introduce children to new foods, and the ideal way to instil healthy eating habits.
+Growing their own vegetables and fruit is also a great way to introduce children to new foods, and the ideal way to instil healthy eating habits.

 They are far more likely to try something they have grown themselves, and demonstrating the connection between soil and food is essential.